 - Fill the roasting pan with hot water, stopping below the edge of the cake pan.

 - Let sit for about 5–10 minutes or remove before the water has cooled.

 - Remove the cake pan from the water.

 - Loosen the edges.

 Didn't get the cake out of the oven on time?
-At first glance it looked okay, but come to find out its dry and over done?
+At first glance, it looked okay, but come to find out it's dry and overdone?
 Sure, it's not what you'd hoped for, but don't throw it out.
-As long as it doesn't look burnt or smell burnt, we can fix it.
+As long as it doesn't look burnt or smells burnt, we can fix it.
 Here's how:

 - Loosen the edges of the cake from the pan, but do not remove it.